Banner

 Parallel Discrete Event Simulation - Past, Present and Future

-Richard Fujimoto, Computational Science and Engineering, Georgia Institute of Technology, United States
+Richard Fujimoto, Georgia Institute of Technology, United States

 Agent-based Models for Exploring Social Complexity, with an Application of Network Analysis to Agents